Ventusltd/solar-repowering-whitepaper/README.md

 AI research - BETA (no responsibility for accuracy!)

 We are creating an open database which will be corrected over time using publicly available data.
-AI can make mistakes, use at you own risk
+AI can make mistakes, use at your own risk

 | Rank | Name                               | Capacity | Country        | Owner / Investor                                | Year |
 |------|------------------------------------|----------|----------------|------------------------------------------------|------|